Adventure is worthwhile in itself.Amelia Earhart

 Beware of scams

 When traveling, it's important to be aware of scams.
 There are many people out there who will try to take advantage of tourists.
-Be sure to do your research and be cautious of anyone who seems suspicious.
+Be sure to research and be cautious of anyone who seems suspicious.

 Some common scams to be aware of are: